Musare/Musare/README.md

 ### Fixing the "couldn't connect to docker daemon" error

 Some people have had issues while trying to execute the `docker-compose` command.
-To fix this, you will have to run `docker-machine env dev`.
+To fix this, you will have to run `docker-machine env default`.
 This command will print various variables.
 At the bottom, it will say something similar to `@FOR /f "tokens=*" %i IN ('docker-machine env default') DO @%i`.
 Run this command in your shell.
 You will have to do this command for every shell you want to run `docker-compose` in, every session.